Vipul-2220/EventMate/README.md

-# EventMate - Event Management Platform
+# EventMate - Event Management Applications

 EventMate is a full-stack event management application designed to simplify how users discover and register for events, while enabling admins to manage them effectively.
 It features secure, role-based authentication and is built using the **MERN** (MongoDB, Express, React, Node.js) stack.